KKGo-Software-engineering/workshop-summer/docs/Backlog.md

 }
 ```

-6. GET /api/v1/spenders/{id}/transections
+6. GET /api/v1/spenders/{id}/transactions

-- Description: Retrieves a list of all transections for a specific spender.
+- Description: Retrieves a list of all transactions for a specific spender.
 - Response:
 - Status Code: 200 OK
 - Content Type: application/json